Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2020-05-05-Minetest-birthday.md

 # Preamble

-So, my daughter is really into Minecraft, in typical sense that saying "really into" understates the situation.
-I looked into getting Minecraft, but the challenge with Minecraft is that there is a different, separately purchased version of Minecraft for each platform and not all of them are compatible with each other.
-Also, I tend to prefer software that I can rule like an iron-fisted overlord instead of trusting The Cloud, which now handles "modern" minecraft.
+So, my daughter is really into Minecraft, in the typical sense that saying "really into" understates the situation.
+I looked into running the party on name-brand Minecraft, but for a variety of reasons (not all of them good) I decided to find an alternative.

 So, I looked into an open-source reimplementation of Minecraft called Minetest that I'd been studiously ignoring, created by hobbyists.
 The good news was that